-The Five Colleges of Ohio sponsors an annual grant program to support collaborative work between our colleges to address new opportunities and solve common challenges together.
+The Five Colleges of Ohio sponsors an annual grant program to support collaborative work between our colleges to address new opportunities to solve common challenges together.
 These guidelines outline the priorities, policies and procedures for awarding grants from the $50,000 annual grant pool.
-The program's first grants will be awarded for projects beginning after January 1, 2021.
+The program's inaugural grants were awarded for projects beginning after January 1, 2021.

 Mission of the Program